About

 San has shown photography and video at Glasgow Gallery of Modern Art, Midlands Arts Centre (Birmingham), Gallery 44 (Toronto), Gallery 1313 (Toronto), Contact Festival / Pteros Gallery (Toronto) and Schwules Museum (Berlin).
 With Ajamu X, San was an inaugural artist-in-residence at Glasgow’s Trongate 103.

 San curates film, visual art and multimedia performance.
-They are a consultant, lecturer and workshop leader on interdisciplinary art and meaningful disabled access.
+They are a consultant and lecturer on interdisciplinary art and meaningful disabled access.
 Over the past 10 years, San has worked collaboratively with artists to make their work more accessible, particularly through audio description and captioning.

 In 2009, San co-founded Scotland’s accessible queer and trans art project, Cachín Cachán Cachunga!
-San has curated LGBTQIA+ Disabled and Deaf Pride, the SEEP series of visual art exhibitions, and the film-performance sensation Who’s Your Dandy?
-They also organised a zine fair and multimedia event, Faceplant, for Edinburgh’s Forest Café in 2010 and 2011.
+San curated 2018’s LGBTQIA+ Disabled and Deaf Pride in Glasgow, and the film-performance sensation at Edinburgh Filmhouse, Who’s Your Dandy?
+In 2010 and 2011, they organised Faceplant, a zine fair and multimedia event for Edinburgh’s Forest Café, and in 2014 curated the SEEP series of accessible visual art exhibitions.